Fundal Height Calculator is helpful in ensuring a healthy pregnanacy. Learn More!

 SFH to foetal weight calculates the baby's weight according to fundal height.

-Once this occurs, Symphysio-Fundal Height can be measured as follows.
+Once this occurs, Symphysio-Fundal Height can be measured as follows:

 The pregnant person is asked to lie down flat on a table.

 The fundus of the uterus is palpated.
 The fundus is the uppermost part of the uterus that can be felt in the abdomen.
 Normally, the foetus' legs occupy this region.
-When the head is present at the fundus, it is termed a breech pregnancy.
-Sometimes the baby can lie diagonally (oblique lie) or horizontally (transverse lie).
+When the head is present at the fundus, it is a breech pregnancy.
+Sometimes, the baby can lie diagonally (oblique lie) or horizontally (transverse lie).

 Once your pregnancy reaches 24 weeks, the fundal height measured corresponds to the number of weeks of your pregnancy (gestational age), plus/minus 2.
 For example, if you are in your 29th week, the expected fundal height is 29 cm +/- 2 cm.